enqueuer-land/enqueuer/README.md

 -	**runnableVersion**: string, it tells you which version of runnable should be ran.
 Ex.: "01.00.00".
 -	**name**: string, identifies the runnable throughout its execution.
 -	**initialDelay**: optional number in milliseconds, it tells you how long the requisition has to wait before running a runnable.
 Ex.: 2000.
--	**iterations**: optional number, it tells you how many time this runnable should be ran.
-Ex.: 1.
 -	**runnables**: array of other **runnables** or **requisitions**.
 Yes, it can get recursive.

 ####**requisition**: